DavidCodesDev/NaAssistant/README.md

 # NaAssistant
 NaAssistant is a chrome plugin that adds additional features to the browser game Naruto-Arena.
 It edits the local view of the user to add additional features as QOL improvements.

+**UPDATE: the game naruto-arena.net is down, so this extension will no longer work**

 - Mission images are clickable and redirect to the clicked mission (UPDATE: literally 3 days after releasing this plugin the devs fixed this problem internally themselves)
 - Mission requirements are clickable and redirect to the clicked mission